A guide to Windsor Castle's Changing the Guard ceremony

 Is the ceremony suitable for children?

 Absolutely!
-The colorful uniforms, marching bands, and ceremonial precision make it an engaging experience for visitors of all ages.
+The colourful uniforms, marching bands, and ceremonial precision make it an engaging experience for visitors of all ages.

 Is there a dress code for attending the ceremony?